toegl/dropzone/README.md

 display file previews and upload progress, and handle the upload for you via XHR.

-It's fully configurable, can be styled according to your needs and is trusted by thousands.
+It is fully configurable, can be styled according to your needs and is trusted by thousands.

 <div align="center">